Software To Help You Turn Your Data Into AI

 Unfortunately, it’s difficult to assess the number of submitted applications and their outcomes.
 We know how many are approved.
 What’s unclear is the number that are rejected or need to be re-submitted.

-Here’s where FDA approval for AI gets interesting: “FDA-authorized devices likely are just a fraction of the AI- and machine-learning-enabled tools that exist in healthcare as most applications of automated learning tools don’t require regulatory review.”
+Here’s where FDA approval for AI gets interesting: “FDA-authorized devices likely are just a fraction of the Artificial intelligence and machine learning -enabled tools that exist in healthcare as most applications of automated learning tools don’t require regulatory review.”

 For example, predictive tools (such as artificial intelligence, machine learning, and computer vision models) that use medical records and images don’t require FDA approval.